christian-vorhemus/azure-percept-iot-edge/README.md

 # Acoustic Predictive Maintenance with Azure Percept

 This repository contains the open sourced part of the acoustic predictive maintenance project with Azure Percept where defective machines are detected by their sound.
 The classification is done locally using a melspectrogram image that is evaluated on the hardware accelerated VPU (Visual Processing Unit) of Azure Percept.
-The software is written in Python and hosted as an Azure IoT Edge Module.
+The service is written in Python and hosted as an Azure IoT Edge Module.

 ## Background and Azure Percept architecture